Tr-Do/Tr-Do/README.md

 <h1 align="center">Hi, I'm Trieu Do</h1>
 <h3 align="center">Undergraduate Computer Science Student</h3>

-- 🔭 I’m currently working on a charity project, a website for an orphanage, a commercial site for my side hustle

 - 🌱 I’m diving into **AI and Deep Learning**

 - 👯 I’m looking to collaborate on **research and AI projects**